-AP World History Mr. Alvarez
+AP World History Mr. Luneau

-Email: falvarez@ovs.org
+Email: tluneau@ovs.org

 Welcome WHAP students to what I hope is an entertaining, challenging and rewarding year of exploring the history of the world.
-With that in mind, I need you to do a few things before the start of the 2018-19 school year.
+With that in mind, I need you to do a few things before the start of the 2021-22 school year.